Reducing

 Political polarization may be the most pressing challenge of our time.
 Ideological divides continue to deepen - eroding our trust in institutions, corroding public discourse, tearing friends and families apart.
 Where did this suddenly come from?

 1.)
-In the 60’s, the centuries old value system of white males gave way to a whole new ideal.
+In the 60’s, the centuries old value systems of certain segments of American society gave way to a whole new ideal.
 The civil rights movement brought in different racial groups and the women’s movement altered the status quo.
 This absolutely needed to occur to in order to become an inclusive democracy.

-3) In the Great Recession of 2008, the middle class funded a massive bailout of corporate and urban America which was not the fault of the middle class but was entirely the fault of the elite financial and banking institutions.
-Most of that bailout money did not come back to the middle class and instead stayed in the CEO’s pockets with staggering salaries- creating an unsustainable amount of wealth disparity.
-Urban America experienced a boom as the middle-class rich rural areas experienced a bust.
+3) In the Great Recession of 2008, the middle class funded a massive bailout of corporate and urban America.
+Most of that bailout money did not come back to the middle class.
+Instead it stayed in the urban financial sectors and CEO’s pockets with staggering salaries- creating an unsustainable amount of wealth disparity.
+Following the bailout, urban America and the upper elite class experienced a boom as the middle-class and rural areas experienced a bust.

 ————————————————————————————————————————————————————————————

 This is polarization.
 At its core are the layers of identity mentioned above - creating an ‘Us versus Them’ mentality.
 One side views those that oppose them as not just wrong, but morally inferior, while the other side sees them as dangerous and a violation.
-This tribalism leads to cynicism and conflict in which compromise is nearly impossible because of baked in deep beliefs and those layers of identity.
-At the same time democracy seems to be failing for white christians as their political power wanes with new demographics - so that demographic has a tendancey to wonder why they should support the old American system.
+This tribalism leads to cynicism and conflict in which compromise is nearly impossible.
+And, as demographics begin to shift political power, some dominant segments of America do not see a reason to support a democratic ideal that is failing them.

 At it’s worst this leads to a spiral of violence on both sides.
 Even when the majority on both sides are against such violence, if leaders do not speak out against it, it is easy enough for any match to spark a fire.
 All it takes is for one side to believe that the other side ‘started it’.

 The Mainstream Party’s voice is the best solution to the widening rift.
-It can bring a sense of shared values to a system destined to fracture.
+It can bring a sense of shared values to a two party system destined to fracture.

 How to do this-